anuket-project/anuket-specifications/doc/tech/approach.md

 The concept of a Programmable Networking Fabric pertains to the ability to have an effective forwarding pipeline (a.k.a. forwarding plane) that can be programmed and/or configured without any risk of disruption to the shared Underlay Networking that is involved with the reprogramming for the specific efficiency increase.

-The forwarding plane is distributed by nature and must be possible to implement both in switch elements and on SmartNICs (managed outside the reach of host SW) that both can be managed from a logically centralized control plane.
+The forwarding plane is distributed by nature and must be possible to implement both in switch elements and on SmartNICs (managed outside the reach of host SW) that both can be managed from a logically centralized control plane residing in the HW Infrastructure Layer.

 The logically centralized control plane is the foundation for the authoritative separation in between different SW Virtualization domains or Bare Metal Network Function applications that are regarded as untrusted both from the shared layers and each other.

 Although the control plane is logically centralized, scaling and control latency concerns must allow the actual implementation of the control plane to be distributed when required.

 All VNF, CNF and SW Virtualization acceleration or specific support functionality that could be programmed in the forwarding plane must be confined to the well separated sections or stages of any shared Underlay Networking.
-A practical example could be a SW Virtualization instance or VNF/CNF that control a NIC/SmartNIC where the Underlay Networking (switching fabric) ensures the separation in the same way as it is done for SR-IOV and PCI-PT cases today.
+A practical example could be a SW Virtualization instance or VNF/CNF that control a NIC/SmartNIC where the Underlay Networking (Switch Fabric) ensures the separation in the same way as it is done for SR-IOV cases today.

 The nature of a shared Underlay Network that shall ensure separation and be robust is that all code in the forwarding plane and in the control plane must be under the scrutiny and life cycle management of the HW Infrastructure Layer.

-This also imply that programmable forwarding functions in a Programmable Networking Fabric are shared resources and by that will have to get standardized interfaces over time to be useful for multi- vendor architectures such as ETSI NFV.
+This also imply that programmable forwarding functions in a Programmable Networking Fabric are shared resources and by that will have to get standardized interfaces over time to be useful for multi-vendor architectures such as ETSI NFV.
 Example of such future extensions of shared functionality implemented by a Programmable Networking Fabric could be L3 as a Service, Firewall as a Service and Load Balancing as a Service.

 Note: Appliance-like applications that fully own its infrastructure layers (share nothing) could manage and utilize a Programmable Networking Fabric in many ways, but that is not a Cloud implementation and falls outside the use cases for these specifications.